mikeduglas/XEdit/README.md

 ![Password Eye 2 and Cross](https://github.com/mikeduglas/XEdit/blob/master/eye2cross.png?raw=true)

 This package contains a set of classes and a template.
-It is fully compatible with [Cur banner](https://github.com/mikeduglas/Cue-Banner).
+It is fully compatible with [Cue banner](https://github.com/mikeduglas/Cue-Banner).

 ### Usage in an application
 - Register xedit.tpl.